 \subsubsection{Static Channel CSI Generation}

-The AoAs for the LoS and NLoS path are ${\theta _0} = {30^ \circ }$ and ${\theta _1} = {59.5^ \circ }$, respectively; the range between BS and UE is ${r_{0,1}} = 91.26$ m, the ranges between BS and scatterer, and between scatterer and UE are ${r_{1,1}} = 28.7$ m and ${r_{1,2}} = 71.6$ m, respectively; the relative velocities between BS and UE is ${v_{0,1}} = 0$ m/s; the velocities between BS and scatterer, and between scatterer and UE are ${v_{1,1}} = {v_{1,2}} = 0$ m/s, respectively, since UE and scatterers are all static.
+The AoAs for the LoS and NLoS paths are ${\theta _0} = {30^ \circ }$ and ${\theta _1} = {59.5^ \circ }$, respectively; the range between BS and UE is ${r_{0,1}} = 91.26$ m, the ranges between BS and scatterer, and between scatterer and UE are ${r_{1,1}} = 28.7$ m and ${r_{1,2}} = 71.6$ m, respectively; the relative velocities between BS and UE is ${v_{0,1}} = 0$ m/s; the velocities between BS and scatterer, and between scatterer and UE are ${v_{1,1}} = {v_{1,2}} = 0$ m/s since UE and scatterers are all static.
 Using the above parameters, we can generate the true CSI for the static channel according to Section~\ref{subsec:channel_model}.

 For each given SNR, ${\gamma _c}$, we generate $M_s =$ 2000 items of true CSI, and the transmit power is determined according to \eqref{equ:gamma_c}.
-The initial CSIs estimated by using the LS method according to \eqref{equ:LS_est} are stored as the training input data, and the corresponding true CSIs are stored as the targets for the training input.
+The initial estimated CSIs using the LS method according to \eqref{equ:LS_est} are stored as the training input data, and the corresponding true CSIs are stored as the targets for the training input.
 We set the SNR range to be $[0,1,...,15]$ dB.
-After generating all the training CSI data for all 16 SNRs, we disrupt the order of the CSI data set and choose the first 3/4 part of it to be the training data set, and the rest to be the evaluation data set.
+After generating all the training CSI data for all 16 SNRs, we shuffle the CSI data set and choose the first 3/4 part of it to be the training data set, and the rest to be the evaluation data set.
 The test data are generated using the above parameters independently, and we set $M_s =$ 1000 for generating the test data.